matloff/omsi/README.md

 <a name="install">Installing the package (instructors and students)</a>
 </h3>

-You will need Python installed on your machine.
+You will need Python (not Python3) installed on your machine.
 For Mac and Linux systems, it should already be there, but it is easily downloadable for Windows.

 You must have Python in your executable search path.
 To check this, open a terminal window and type